The Later Years: CDs 2 and 3: Delicate Sound of Thunder (Remixed)

-The 1988 live album Delicate Sound of Thunder remixed and includes songs performed on the tour which were omitted from the original release due to the limitations of vinyl records.
+The 1988 live album Delicate Sound of Thunder remixed and includes songs performed on the tour which were omitted from the original release.
 Some tracks are now presented in full which were shortened for the original release.
 "Money", however, has been truncated in order to accommodate the newly included and extended songs – the female a-cappella section and Pratt's bass solo have been removed.
 A few new elements have been included in the new version, taken from shows recorded in 1989, such as Wright's piano intro to "Us and Them" and extra children's chants included in "Another Brick in the Wall (Part 2)", obscuring Pratt's slap-bass interlude between Gilmour and Renwick's guitar solos.
 A standalone album was released on 20 November 2020.